 How do I clean a spot made by a ball point ink pen on microfiber furniture?
 What should I use to clean that spot?

-I have a microfiber couch, my granddaughter got purple marker on it, the company I bought it from told me to use baby shampoo to clean it, I have tried that and also tried a small amount of alcohol, but neither of these is bringing the marker off, any suggestions?
-Please help.
+I have a microfiber couch, my granddaughter got purple marker on it, the company I bought it from told me to use baby shampoo to clean it.

 I have a sage green microfiber love seat.
 I have some small blue ink streaks on it.